Kaustav-Goswami9/System-Commands-course/Week1.md

   - 1 --x
 * rwx rwx rwx : Owner Group Others
 * only owners can change permissions of a file
-* Execute permission is required on a directory to cd into it (Even ls and tocuh to a dir will not work)
+* Execute permission is required on a directory to cd into it (Even ls and touch to a dir will not work)
 * If you want to access a file, all its parent direcories should have **x** permission.
 This works even without r and w permissions if you know the path.
 * r and w permissions along with x is required to ls a directory or touch a file into a directory
 * Removing a file works only if it has write permission